souzafcharles/souzafcharles/README.md

 # 👋 Hello, World!

 <p align="justify">
-I'm a Software Developer from São Carlos, Brazil, with over 2 years of experience in backend development.
+I'm a Software Developer from São Carlos, Brazil, with + 2 years of experience in backend development.
 I specialize in Java, Spring Boot, and RESTful APIs, and currently work with distributed systems and functional programming using Clojure, Kafka, and Cassandra.
-I thrive in Agile environments, love solving complex problems, and enjoy building scalable, maintainable software.
+I thrive in Agile environments, solving complex problems, and building scalable, maintainable software.
 </p>

 ---